 Where to park in Marbella?

-Marbella offers many paid parking lots in the city, but if you want to save some money you can try to find a free place on the streets near Teatro Ciudad de Marbella, like Calle Rodrigo de Triana.
+In Marbella, you’ll find many paid parking lots in the city.
+But if you want to save some money you can try to find a free place on the streets near Teatro Ciudad de Marbella, like Calle Rodrigo de Triana.
 In December we didn’t have any problems with that.

 Airports near Marbella